nikhilagrawal26/llm_conversation/README.md

   - Context size
   - System Prompt
 - Real-time streaming of agent responses, giving it an interactive feel
-- Ability for agents to terminate conversations on their own (if enabled)
 - Configuration via JSON file or interactive setup
 - Ability to save conversation logs to a file
+- Ability for agents to terminate conversations on their own (if enabled)
+- Markdown support (if enabled)

 ## Prerequisites